-TLC Staff believe in the importance of providing alternative/adjusted, educationally sound, assignments for Special Needs students, which either replace, or supplement their current curriculum.
+The TLC staff believe in the importance of providing alternative/adjusted, educationally sound, assignments for students with additional needs, which either replace, or supplement their current curriculum.
 Such assignments are usually made with consultation with staff and students, so that they reflect the students' interests, thus making them more relevant and acceptable to the students.
-Such assignments are based on the principles of differentation, good pedagogy and educational psychology.
+Such assignments are based on the principles of differentation, quality teaching pedagogy and educational psychology.
 Multi-curriculum approach is usually used in the design of such work, in order to give students an understanding of ideas and concepts.
 Constructivism approach is the common theme in the design process of such work.